Welcome to Part 4 of our WordPress Web Traffic Blueprint article series, where we explain how to automate traffic to your site using WordPress.

 - Determine which channels you should focus more of your budget, efforts, and time on,

-Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
+Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we strongly urge that you stay away from all black hat software, sites, methods, and anything that violates the terms of service and policies of companies like Facebook, YouTube, Google, etc..
+In fact, we recommend staying away from all black hat sites, solutions, strategies, and anything designed to “game” or violate the policies and terms of service of sites like Facebook, Twitter, Google, etc..

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-We’ve just seen in the previous section that many small businesses lack the time, human resources and financial means to engage in the kind of content marketing that most experts advise doing.
-What you want to do, then, is to be strategic and work smart within your limitations.
+We’ve just seen in the previous section that most small businesses lack the time, resources and financial means to engage in the kind of content marketing that most experts recommend.
+What you want to do, then, is work smart within your limited resources.

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)